WindJammer6/17.-Mini-Projects-from-School/README.md

 Imrpovements for the project:
 #DONEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE (maybe can say how many people left before you?)

-#Only issue is how to automate when to remove a person from the queue when their song is done?
-(How do dequeue is easy,
-#problem is just when to do it)

-#Only issue is how to automate when to remove a person from the queue when their song is done?
-(How do dequeue is easy,
-#problem is just when to do it)

-You Xiang senior, GitHub app

-#DONEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE

-#To be improved areas:
-#- maybe can say how many people left before the user in the queue
-#- automatically dequeue the top singer in the queue after they have finished their song during the Karaoke Evenet

 <br>

 ## [4.
 Sketching Graphs from the Lorenz Equation (Chaos Theory)](https://github.com/WindJammer6/17.-Projects-from-School/tree/main/4.%20Sketching%20Chaos%2C%20Transient%20Chaos%20and%20No%20Chaos%20Graphs%20from%20the%20Lorenz%20Equation%20(Chaos%20Theory)) <a name = "chaostheory"></a>
-**Summary about the project:**
 <p align="center">
   <img src="https://github.com/WindJammer6/17.-Projects-from-School/blob/main/4.%20Sketching%20Chaos%2C%20Transient%20Chaos%20and%20No%20Chaos%20Graphs%20from%20the%20Lorenz%20Equation%20(Chaos%20Theory)/Image%20of%20Question%20for%20Sketching%20Graphs%20of%20the%20Lorenz%20Equation%20(Chaos%20Theory)%20(1).png"  width="250" height="200">
   <img src="https://github.com/WindJammer6/17.-Projects-from-School/blob/main/4.%20Sketching%20Chaos%2C%20Transient%20Chaos%20and%20No%20Chaos%20Graphs%20from%20the%20Lorenz%20Equation%20(Chaos%20Theory)/Image%20of%20Question%20for%20Sketching%20Graphs%20of%20the%20Lorenz%20Equation%20(Chaos%20Theory)%20(2).png"  width="250" height="200">